EricLee0224/awesome-nerf-editing/README.md

 **Looking for Collaborators!**

-Welcome to Awesome 3D Aware Editing!
+Welcome to Awesome-3D-Aware-Editing!
 This repository is dedicated to collecting and organizing resources related to 3D aware editing techniques, with a focus on shape, NeRF, and image modalities.
 Our goal is to create a valuable reference for researchers and enthusiasts interested in the intersection of Computer Vision and Computer Graphics, exploring and expanding their knowledge in this exciting domain.

 ## Resources [Stay Tuned☕]